gloriouscoders/coolsignup/docs/source/users.rst

 In this documentation, we use ``curl`` to give examples of how to make requests to the API. ``curl`` is a UNIX utility used to send http requests.
 Obviously, when  using *coolsignup* in your application, you will use whatever is the preferred way to send http requests in the particular language or framework you're working with.

 The requests you make are to be made server side: the web application running on your servers makes the requests to the *coolsignup* server.
-**The client must not be able to access the coolsignup server directly**.
+**The end user must not be able to access the coolsignup server directly**.

 Registering users with an email address and a password
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^